 - Archiving companies — organisations that are contracted to ensure that CareSuper's documents are stored in a secure environment

-- Digital data back-up and data storage companies – organisations that are contracted by CareSuper to back-up and securely store offsite data held electronically for the Fund
+- IT providers, digital data back-up and data storage companies — organisations that are contracted by CareSuper to provide IT and IT security services, and to back-up and securely store offsite data held electronically for the Fund

 - Auditors, insurance providers (including re-insurers) and brokers, consultants, legal and other professional advisers who provide services to CareSuper

-- Identity verifications services in order to verify your ID documentation, subject to your consent
+- Identity verification services to confirm your ID documentation, subject to your consent

 - Third party organisations that provide or offer to provide products and services to CareSuper members.

-Where your personal information is disclosed to service providers and other organisations, we seek to ensure that it is handled in accordance with the APPs.
+Where your personal information is disclosed to service providers and other organisations, we seek to ensure that it is handled in accordance with the APPs and this Policy.
 Strict procedures are in place to ensure that the information disclosed to our service providers and other organisations is kept confidential and secure and that they have appropriate systems in place to comply with the requirements of the privacy laws.
 CareSuper will only provide personal information to the extent necessary for these purposes to be achieved.

-CareSuper will not send personal information outside Australia unless contractual arrangements are in place, including adequate data protection provisions to ensure that your information is handled in a manner consistent with the Australian privacy principles, or you have consented to the transfer of the information.
+CareSuper only permits the storage of personal information outside Australia where contractual arrangements are in place, including adequate data protection provisions to ensure that your information is handled in a manner consistent with the Australian Privacy Principles, or you have consented to the transfer of the information.

-We are required by law to disclose your personal information from time to time.
+We may also be required by law to disclose your personal information from time to time.
 These circumstances include obligations to: